Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - registered pledges; and

-Any person can approach the registrar and obtain the history of notices submitted to it, including with respect to pledge agreements, the company’s articles of association and any other change regarding the company’s shares, shareholders or directors.
+Any person can approach the registrar and obtain the history of notices submitted to it, including with respect to pledge agreements, the company’s articles of association and any other change regarding the company’s name, shares, shareholders or directors.

 Publicly traded companies are subject to a strict reporting regime.
 They must issue immediate reports regarding any material events in the company’s course of business and publish annual audited financials and interim quarterly financial statements.
 Such information is publicly available on the Israeli Tel Aviv Stock Exchange website and the Israeli Securities Authority public companies’ reporting website.

 What information can and cannot be disclosed when dealing with a public company?